Category Archives: Russian Royals

 Peter’s daughters Anna and Elizabeth; Credit – Wikipedia

-Perhaps Peter’s biggest accomplishment was the founding of the city of St. Petersburg.
-Peter was interested in seafaring and maritime affairs, and he wanted Russia to have a seaport in order to be able to trade with other maritime nations.
-He needed a better seaport than Arkhangelsk, which was on the White Sea to the north and closed to shipping during the winter.
+Perhaps Peter’s biggest accomplishment was founding the city of St. Petersburg.
+Peter was interested in seafaring and maritime affairs, and he wanted Russia to have a seaport to be able to trade with other maritime nations.
+He needed a better seaport than Arkhangelsk, that was on the White Sea to the north and closed to shipping during the winter.

 In 1611, Swedish colonists built Nyenskans, a fortress at the mouth of the Neva River.
 During the Great Northern War in 1703, Peter captured Nyenskans and replaced the fortress.
 On Zayachy Island in the Neva River, Peter built the Peter and Paul Fortress which became the first permanent structure of the new city of St. Petersburg.